Clover-Zero/ao3-dialog/README.md

 3. The code contains everything you might want, including some customization options.
 You can edit it as you wish.
 4. Submit the work skin. **Please note that the prefix `#workskin` will be automatically added.**
 4. Open or create the AO3 work you want.
 Find **"Select Work Skin"** and find in the work skin you just created.
-5. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-html.html) in your work.
+5. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-html.html) in your work (HTML mode).
 6. Edit it and add things appropiately.
 I think it's pretty straightforward.
 7. **Please note that AO3 tends to screw the formatting.** You can use external applications to edit and preview it first.
 8. For more explanations and customization tips, read [here](https://github.com/Clover-Zero/ao3-dialog/blob/main/TIPS.md).